 When shopping for plantar fasciitis-friendly shoes, look for three things: a wide heel, ankle support, and good shock absorption.
 Also, talk to your doctor about how much you should be running.
 Even with the best Asics, you’ll need to give your feet a break, even a little one, before they can recover fully.

 Asics makes a big deal out of the Kinsei, and for good reason: it’s by far one of their most popular running shoes.
 This model combines the best of shock absorption, foot-hugging fit, and heel support.

 Believe it or not, the shoe actually incorporates memory foam to personalize the fit of the shoe to your heel.
 It may actually be the single best Asics for plantar fasciitis, which is why it’s at the top of this list.
 Yes, it’s expensive.
 Yes, it’s worth the price.
-There’s a Kinsei 5 out, too, but many runners consider it a downgrade from its ancestor due to some issues with tearing.

 The famous Asics gel cushioning system definitely makes the Exalt 3 a winner.
 In addition to being great shoes for runners with plantar fasciitis, it’s a fine choice for sufferers of shin splints, largely because of the way the shoe’s insole supports your arch.

 Though it should never be a primary reason for buying a shoe, it nevertheless remains that the Exalt 3 is also quite a lovely shoe that will generate commentary from other runners.
 Odds are good that nobody will even suspect that you’re wearing it for plantar fasciitis!
 The only downside of this model is that it tends to be a little stiff until it’s been soundly broken in.